-The eerie feeling I had when I began exploring Valparaiso on foot, increased as I wound my way through the converging old streets that steeply descended towards the port.
-The city felt oddly familiar.
+I began having an eerie feeling when I began exploring Valparaiso on foot.
+The feeling increased as I wound my way through the converging old streets that steeply descended towards the old port quarter.
+The city felt oddly familiar, somehow.
 It felt a bit like… Newcastle.
-That was the first impression I had of Valparaiso; that it was somehow Chilean and British at the same time.
+It was my first subconscious sense of Valparaiso; that it was somehow Chilean and British at the same time.

 It had been a long time since I was in Newcastle though, or even thought about it.
 Was I crazy?